| Group | 1 | Melting point | 21 oC, 69.8 oF, 294.15 K |

 Natural abundance

-Francium occurs as a result of the alpha disintegration of actinium, which is obtained from the neutron bombardment of radium.
-It can also be made artificially by bombarding thorium with protons.
+Francium is obtained by the neutron bombardment of radium in a nuclear reactor.
+It can also be made by bombarding thorium with protons.

 Electronegativity (Pauling scale) |